In Switzerland, investors fret at shortage of government debt

 Because of a strict constitutional rule agreed in 2003 that limits federal spending, however, Switzerland’s debt management office chief Urs Eggenberger says there are no plans to change course.

-At around 35 percent, Switzerland’s debt-to-gross domestic product-ratio is small compared to the 90 percent average for the neighboring euro zone.
+At around 35 percent, Switzerland’s debt-to-gross domestic product-ratio is small compared to the 90 percent average for the neighbouring euro zone.

 Highly-rated Swiss debt is beloved by safe-haven investors, and with only 91 billion francs of federal bonds and bills outstanding, yields on 10-year and 30-year bonds are close to historic lows, below 1 percent.